By now, you probably know that sales funnels convert customers on autopilot.

 Install the Facebook Pixel on Your Website

-The Facebook pixel is invaluable because it tracks visitors to your site and their actions, enabling you to create ads that target those users later.
-Here are a few ways to do it:
+The Facebook Pixel is invaluable because it tracks visitors to your site and their actions, enabling you to create ads that target those users later.

 Use the Facebook Ad Library to Study Successful Sales Funnels